afair/email_address/README.md

 email messages on port 25 over SMTP.

 **Original**: email address is of the format given by the user.

+**Normal**: email address in with editing rules such as lower case and address fixing, but does not validate against any specific format.

 **Conventional**: Email address format that conforms the the formats supported by most email service providers.
 This removes the "Bad Parts" of the email address